 Vaccinating service members deploying outside the contiguous United States falls within phase 1b.2 of the Defense Department's tiered vaccination priority system.

-The Navy says a team from Navy Medicine Readiness and Training Command Clinic Quantico will train the Eisenhower's medical department on administering the vaccine.
+A team from Navy Medicine Readiness and Training Command Clinic Quantico trained the Eisenhower's medical department on administering the vaccine.

-They in turn will administer the vaccine to the remainder of the crew.
+They in turn have been administering the vaccine to the remainder of the crew.